Acquapendente is one of the less known jewels of central Italy, but it has over one thousand years of history. A real jewel under the radar!

 One of the oldest buildings of the town is the Basilica del Santo Sepolcro (Church of the Holy Sepulchre), which dates back well over a thousand years.

 The church is a Roman Catholic Cathedral, in Romanesque style.
-It is named after the Jerusalem’s Holy Sepulchre because it bears the oldest remaining imitation of the Holy Sepulchre in Europe.
+It is named after Jerusalem’s Holy Sepulchre since it seems to bear the oldest remaining imitation of the Holy Sepulchre in Europe.
 Furthermore, there is kept a stone that is said to be stained with Christ’s blood, carried here from Jerusalem by the Templars around the 11th century.
 The shrine is kept inside a crypt, which dates to the 10th century, and it’s one of the finest examples of pre-Romanesque art, for the amazingly complex zoomorphic capitals of the pillars.

 But there’s much more in this town: renaissance buildings embellish the city center and the main square – which features an unexpectedly significant neoclassic town hall; winding narrow medieval roads go up and down the hills, and suddenly the town fades to green, and we’re in the middle of nature…

 ¤ Half Day / ¤ Full Day / ¤ Several Days